macos-powerpc/R-ports/README.md

 Current maintenace is moved here; while most of these ports are also present in the official MacPorts ports repo, they are not updated there anymore.
 Consider using this repo to stay up-to-date.
+Despite macos-powerpc umbrella, ports here are not specific to PowerPC and can be used on x86 and aarch64.

 To use this, clone the repository to a location of choice.
 For example, to the root of MacPorts prefix, /opt/local/R-ports: